ML-KULeuven/socceraction/docs/documentation/intro.rst

 ---------------------------

-The event stream format is not well-suited for data analysis: some of the recorded information is irrelavant for valuing actions, each vendor uses their own custom format and definitions, and the events are stored as unstructured JSON objects.
+The event stream format is not well-suited for data analysis: some of the recorded information is irrelevant for valuing actions, each vendor uses their own custom format and definitions, and the events are stored as unstructured JSON objects.
 Therefore, socceraction uses the :doc:`SPADL format
 <spadl/index>` for describing actions on the pitch.
 With the code below, you